Alfwich/MP3-Web-Server/README.md

     playlist1:
     playlist2:
 ```
 Will load the 4 playlists on the two devices which mount in the ~/Music folder.
+This leaves the python server in the STOP state with playlist1 loaded and ready to play.
+A client can connect to the media player through a webbrowser on the machines network ip address.